Jibaben Patel Chair Associate Professor

 The broad aim of our research is to understand the principles and brain mechanisms that mediate the control of our actions, and to decipher how this control breaks down in case of damage to the brain.
 Our research informs the development and advancement of rehabilitation strategies that improve motor function after neurological damage.
 Our work thus contributes not just from a basic science perspective, but also from a translational standpoint.

-Assistant Professor, Indian Institute of Technology, Gandhinagar (Nov 2013 to present)
+- Assistant Professor, Indian Institute of Technology, Gandhinagar (Nov 2013 to Feb 2019)

 - Post Doctoral Fellow, New Mexico Veterans Affairs Healthcare System (Jan 2009 – Oct 2013)

 - Kumar A, Panthi G, Divakar R, Mutha PK (2020).
 Mechanistic determinants of effector-independent motor memory encoding.
 Proceedings of the National Academy of Sciences, 117: 17338-17347.